matthewapeters/gpt4all_agent/README.md

 ## Summary

 Ever wanted your own AI assistant like Tony Stark had?
 This project cobles together existing resources to create something similar.
 It utilizes the gpt4All application, which, along with a desktop interface, provides a backend server that Javus will talk to.
 It uses Vosk to provide speech-to-text, but ignores anything it hears unless it hears its name (sounds like "Jarvis").
 The agent runs until it hears "Goodbye".
-Javus uses Vosk for speech-to-text (stt) and Google TTS for text-to-speech.
+Javus uses Vosk for speech-to-text (stt) and Coqui.ai for text-to-speech (tts).

 Javus is being outfitted with the ability to "know" a bit about itself: if it hears "Jarvus, system check ...." it will attempt to translate your request to a BASH statement, execute it, and read the results back to you.